 Additionally, Women’s Health Physiotherapy can help women who have pelvic girdle pain that relates to altered function of their pelvic floor, for reasons unrelated to pregnancy and delivery.
 Often these are active individuals who, for one reason or another, are using their pelvic floor muscles incorrectly which causes pain and altered function.
 They too respond very well to specific, focused treatment by a clinician who understands these problems and knows what to look for.

-At Pure Sports Medicine, our women’s health services can help with several issues, including:
+At Pure Sports Medicine, our Women’s Health services can help with several issues, including:

-Across our clinics we offer assessments and treatments including:
+We offer assessments and treatments including:

 Through a thorough subjective history and physical examination, physiotherapy can diagnosis and identify the specific structures involved, and help women return to their desired activities, pain and embarrassment free.